 Woodstock’s academic programme meets the needs of students headed to university all around the world and culminates in an American High School Diploma.
 External examinations include the UK Cambridge IGCSE at Grade 10 and the US College Board Advanced Placement Examinations in Grades 11 and 12.

-In December of 2016, Woodstock School made the decision to adopt the International Baccalaureate (IB) Middle Years Programme and Diploma Programme.
-Following a phased implementation approach, Woodstock has offered the IB’s Middle Years Programme (MYP) in Grades 6-8 from July 2017.
-Pending full authorization from the IB, the Woodstock Class of 2021 will be the first cohort of students to graduate with both the American High School Diploma and the International Baccalaureate Diploma.
+Woodstock School is a Candidate School* for the International Baccalaureate (IB) Middle Years Programme (MYP) and Diploma Programme (DP).
+This school is pursuing authorization as an IB World School.
+These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Woodstock School believes is important for our students.
+Following a phased implementation approach, Woodstock started offering the IB’s Middle Years Programme (MYP) in Grades 6-8 in July 2017.
+Pending full authorisation from the IB, the Woodstock Class of 2021 will be the first cohort of students to graduate with both the American High School Diploma and the International Baccalaureate Diploma.
 Students graduating in the Class of 2018, 2019 and 2020 will be unaffected by this change.

 Woodstock’s educational vision holds that the purpose of education is to elicit the greatness that resides within each and every person.
 We believe that great human beings live with compassion, humility, grit and creativity.
 As such, our set curriculum includes carefully designed learning experiences that extend well beyond the purely academic sphere, to include enrichment and student life.
 Students are guided toward a set of Desired Learning Outcomes, which include the development of a profound sense of self, healthy interpersonal relationships, a deep sense of global citizenship, and the skills to survive and thrive in today’s world.